West Putney

 Sergeant

-Kevin Wakefield (Metropolitan Police, PC, West Putney Ward)
+Kevin Wakefield (Metropolitan Police, Police Constable, West Putney Ward)

 Kevin Wakefield

-PC Walters (Metropolitan Police, PC, West Putney Ward)
+Ben Walters (Metropolitan Police, Police Constable, West Putney Ward)

 Local Priority Issues